rach7777/monax-may/content/blog/2018/2018-12-03-press-release-monax-annonces-private-beta-launch-of-the-monax-platform.md

 ---

 # Pretty normal stuff
-date:      2018-04-26T00:00:00Z
+date:      2018-12-03T00:00:00Z
-title:     "Blog Post Title Here"
+title:     Press Release: Monax Announces Private Beta Launch of the Monax Platform
-author:    "Your Name, Title Here"
+author:    Rachel Davidson, Senior Marketing Associate

 # excerpt is used for the text below the title when we share and also is the summary of the post on https://monax.io/blog
-excerpt:   "When people think about legal they think almost entirely of the provision of bespoke services.
-Yet the world is changing, and legal needs to keep up."
+excerpt:    The Monax Platform is a collaborative workspace for businesses, legal and tech professionals, complete with market-ready smart contract templates available for individual or commercial use.

 # this image should be stored in /content/blog/images/YEAR/.
 It will appear as a thumbnail on any listings,
 # as well as at the top of the post itself
-thumbnail: example-image.jpg
+thumbnail: monax-press-release.png

 # check the categories on the existing blog. should only have ONE
 categories:
-  - legal products
+  - press

 # tags should be meaningful for your blog. if you want this article to show on a 'use case' page, you can use
 # the following TAGS -  'fleetleasing' 'contentcreators' 'lawyers' or 'corporate'